 A capitalisation rate or cap rate is a quick way to estimate the potential return on investment on a commercial property.

-While it’s considered the main method used by commercial valuers, it’s important to be cautious when applying the cap rate when assessing the potential value of a commercial property.
+While it’s considered the main method used by commercial valuers, be cautious when using it to assess the potential value of a commercial property.

 There are many factors that influence the price you should be paying for a commercial freehold.